S.Africas Ramaphosa Favourite To Keep ANC Leadership Despite Scandal - UrduPoint

 S.Africa's Ramaphosa Favourite To Keep ANC Leadership Despite Scandal

-In a long opening speech, exuding confidence and authority amid chants and heckling from a few delegates, Ramaphosa chronicled his government's challenges and achievements over the past five years.
+In a three-hour-long opening address, amid chants and heckling from a few delegates, Ramaphosa chronicled his government's challenges and achievements over the past five years.

+The venerable party, shaped by Nelson Mandela into the main weapon that ended apartheid, has governed South Africa for 28 years.
+Its image today is stained by corruption, factionalism and declining support.

-"The levels of poverty continue to give rise to a sense of hopelessness amongst our people," he told some 4,500 African National Congress (ANC) delegates at an events centre near Johannesburg.
+Ramaphosa told some 4,500 African National Congress (ANC) delegates at an events centre near Johannesburg to have the "courage and the honesty to recognise our shortcomings and resolve to correct them".

+Among its failures, he cited rising poverty which gives "rise to a sense of hopelessness amongst our people".

 Portraying himself as a graft-busting champion, Ramaphosa took control of the ANC in 2017 after his boss Jacob Zuma became mired in corruption.